Jean Harlow: 1932–1937: Successful actress at MGM

 Paul Bern was now romantically involved with Harlow and spoke to Louis B. Mayer about buying her contract with Hughes and signing her to MGM, but Mayer declined.
-MGM's leading ladies were presented as elegant, and Harlow's screen persona was not so to Mayer.
+MGM's leading ladies were presented as elegant, whereas Harlow's screen persona was not so to Mayer.
 Bern then began urging close friend Irving Thalberg, production head of MGM, to sign Harlow, noting her popularity and established image.
-After initial reluctance Thalberg agreed, and on March 3, 1932, Harlow's 21st birthday, Bern called her with the news that MGM had purchased her contract from Hughes for $30,000, equal to $ today.
+After initial reluctance, Thalberg agreed, and on March 3, 1932, Harlow's 21st birthday, Bern called her with the news that MGM had purchased her contract from Hughes for $30,000, equal to $ today.
 Harlow officially joined the studio on April 20, 1932.

 Harlow received recognition as an actress in Red-Headed Woman (1932), her first MGM film; she wore a red wig for the role.

-At MGM, Harlow was given superior movie roles to show off her looks and nascent comedic talent.
+At MGM, Harlow was given leading movie roles to show off her looks and nascent comedic talent.
 Though her screen persona changed dramatically during her career, one constant was her sense of humor.
 In 1932, she starred in the comedy Red-Headed Woman for which she received $1,250 a week.
-It was the first film in which she "resembles something of an actress", portraying a woman who is successful at being amoral in a film that does not moralize or punish the character for her behavior.
+It was the first film in which she "resembles something of an actress," portraying a woman who is successful at being amoral, in a film that neither moralizes nor punishes her behavior.
 The film is often noted as being one of the few films in which Harlow did not appear with platinum blonde hair; she wore a red wig for the role.
 While Harlow was filming Red-Headed Woman, actress Anita Page passed her on the studio lot without acknowledging her.
 She later told Page that the snub had caused her to cry until she saw herself, noticed the red wig, and burst out laughing when she realized Page had not recognized her.
-"That shows you how sensitive she was", Page said.
+"That shows you how sensitive she was,” Page said.
 "She was a lovely person in so many ways."